-GENERAL:

-The AS-30B is a desk-type Stereo Audio Console featuring five mixing channels with push-button-selected multiple inputs for Mixer 5.
-As normally supplied, the first mixer includes low-level preamplifiers for 50 to 150 ohm microphones and the remaining four are supplied with high-level balanced input transformers.
-The input transformers for Mixer 1 are located on cards to allow replacement with another pair of low-level preamplifiers.
+GENERAL: The A-20B is a desk-type audio console featuring eight mixing channels with push-button selected multiple inputs on channels 1,2,3,7 & 8.
+As normally supplied, the first three mixers include low-level preamplifiers for 50 to 250 ohm microphones and the remaining five are high-level line inputs.

-The high-level inputs are balanced bridging, which avoids the source loading of the typical 600 ohm input and greatly increases the flexibility of the console.
-In the very-rare instance where a 600 ohm termination is required, it is a simple matter to add a pair of 620 ohm resistors across the line at either the source or load end.
-Some sources, such as Ampex and TEAC, provide for this internally.
-When operating from sources intended for single-ended, high-impedance loads, the minus input terminals of the consoles are connected to the shield and the console now appears as a single-ended high-impedance (10K) load.
+The input impedance of high-level channels is 10K ohms balanced, which avoids the source loading of the typical 600 ohm input and greatly increases the flexibility of the console.
+In the very-rare instance where a 600 ohm termination is required, it is a simple matter to add a 620 ohm resistor across the line.